-- Quality: some of the existing parks and open spaces are of poor quality and lack facilities. - Links to public open space: these are fragmented, so that some public open space is not linked by pedestrian infrastructure to homes, and wildlife corridors are incomplete. - Wildlife: many links between habitats are incomplete and could be improved by wildlife corridors. - 4.2.37 The space hierarchy in Figure 4.3 should be used as a benchmark for considering open space provision in the Borough, in terms of both quality and quantity.
+- Quality: some of the existing parks and open spaces are of poor quality and lack facilities. - Links to public open space: these are fragmented, so that some public open space is not linked by pedestrian infrastructure to homes, and wildlife corridors are incomplete. - Wildlife: many links between habitats are incomplete and could be improved by wildlife corridors. - 4.2.37 The space hierarchy in Figure 4.3 should be used as a benchmark for considering open space provision in the Borough, in terms of both quality and quantity, and should be considered in the context of up-to-date local assessments in line with the NPPF.
 Its objective is to assist in promoting some consistency in provision across the town, as well as helping to identify where households have limited access to public open space and where the quality of provision is inadequate. - 4.2.38 Large, higher-tier parks are not substitutes for a good distribution of local parks.
 Clearly, an open space labelled 'district park' is also a neighbourhood park for households within a reasonable catchment.
 For residents living further away from a district park, access to local parks and other small recreational open spaces nearby must also be available. - 4.2.39 The Open Spaces Strategy states that, 'All guidelines recommend that at least some open space for children to play, whether publicly or privately owned, be available within 100-200m of every home.
 This will primarily affect very high-density developments, like flats, as almost all other houses have some form of garden'. - 4.2.40 Policy H10 seeks to secure private and communal outdoor amenity areas on all residential developments, the extent of which will be guided by the site's proximity to quality public open space.
 Conversely, this policy looks to secure public open space.
 In determining the appropriate form, location and extent of public open space for new development, consideration will be given to the extent of deprivation of private or communal garden areas within the proposed scheme.